Incoming Students

 – Declaration issued by the home university indicating that the student has successfully attended classes taught in English and is capable of following classes lectured in that language.

-To be valid, the LA must be signed by the responsible person at the home university and by the mobility coordinator of the FCSH department to which the student was appointed.
+To be valid, the Learning agreement (LA) must be signed by the responsible person at the home university and by the mobility coordinator of the NOVA FCSH department to which the student has been appointed.

 Can I apply for a room in NOVA residences?